Does the design of my house affect the design wind pressures on my garage door?

 You cannot add components to a door that are not part of the original door installation.
 By adding reinforcement to the door this does not mean it will increase the wind resistance of the door.
 It is also extremely dangerous because the components add weight, which can overload the counterbalance system resulting failure and possible injury.

-I have heard of active (post) systems.
-What are they and are they acceptable by local building officials?
+What are active (post) systems and are they acceptable by local building officials?

 Active systems are any type of reinforcing system used on a garage door that requires action by the homeowner or end user to resist high wind events.
 Most jurisdictions in hurricane-prone regions accept active systems, but some do not.
 Check with your local building official for requirements in your area.